animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 It was the first time I grew out my beard and I did so out of a delightful intuition I had during an acid trip while still in college, looking at myself in the mirror, seeing myself as a caveman, with a big natural smile shining on my face, and the apparent glow of long hair imagined around my face.
 -->

+### Uncanny beard premonition

+My grandpa actually gave me his razor, an electric razor.
+It was the first razor I ever had, that I used to shave in high school and all through college.
+I was right-handed; I'm sure my grandpa used his left hand; I'm sure Charles was startled when I started coming into the office at the Center for Health and Technology, in the late summer of 2017, with the early traces of a beard.

+It was the first time I grew out my beard and I did so out of an intuition, just before Aetna had cut me off from Dupilumab.

 <!--
 I didn't risk to grow it out in college, but was toying with the idea.
 Independent to that, the first day I injected Dupilumab, before any beard, that night, as described at the end of [Part 1](#part-1), I recurrently had the scariest (sleeping-)nightmare of my life, that night.
 -->